nomadicjosh/TriTan-CMS/README.md

     * username: TriTan
     * password: TriTanCMS
 * Visit `http://replace_url/admin/options-general/`, and change the API Key to something unique.
+* Create a cronjob on the server: `http://replace_url/cronjob/`.
+It should run every minute.

 ## Security
 TriTan uses a schemaless database library and stores those files as well as some other important files on the server.
 Whether you are on Apache/Nginx, you must make sure to secure the following directories so that files in those directories are not downloadable: